 Intellectual and cognitive skills are developed through the programme's lectures, seminars, tutorials, coursework, assessed work placements and dissertations.

-Subject specific and transferable skills are developed in the modules through lectures, seminars, tutorials, coursework, an optional assessed professional placement or project, and a final Major Project.
+Subject specific and transferable skills are developed in the modules through lectures, seminars, tutorials, coursework, an individual applied business project, and a Major Project.

 WHAT TYPES OF ASSESSMENT AND FEEDBACK CAN I EXPECT?

 Assessment and Assessment Criteria